CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/10stakeholders/stakeholders.md

 In a cross-chain asset exchange, a _liquidity provider_ is the counter-party to a user.
 For a fee, it exchanges its assets in one network for a user's assets in another.
 It might compete with other liquidity providers to offer this service and have defined performance and service-level constraints in its operations.
 Liquidity providers typically maintain longer exposure to the risks of a protocol and might also need to account for market-related risks beyond specific protocol risks.

 ## Bridge Validators
-A set of off-chain systems and actors responsible for ensuring the communication of valid messages across chains.
+Cross-chain protocols typically coordinate several off-chain systems and actors that collectively ensure the integrity of state communication across chains.
+Such entities might be responsible for verifying, validating, proving, attesting, or relaying cross-chain states.
+How different protocols coordinate and incentivize such actors to offer specific security properties varies significantly.
+However, in general, _bridge validators_ are the primary entities that ensure the security and continued operation of a cross-chain protocols and thus represent a significant source of potential risk to the overall system.

 ## Bridge Operators
 One or more entities responsible for managing the operation of the core elements of a cross-chain protocol (e.g. upgrading on-chain smart contracts, updating validator registries)